-Section 322 of the Immigration and Nationality Act explains how a US citizen parent may apply for and obtain a Certificate of Citizenship for a child who was born, and who resides, abroad by submitting form N-600K accompanied by required evidence.
+Section 322 of the Immigration and Nationality Act explains how a United States citizen parent may apply for and obtain a Certificate of Citizenship for a child who was born, and who resides, abroad by submitting form N-600K accompanied by required evidence.

-Section 322 provides that the child’s US citizen parents (or if the parent has died during the past 5 years, either the grandparent or a legal guardian who is a US citizen) may apply to naturalize the child upon proof of the following:
+Section 322 provides that the child’s United States citizen parents (or if the parent has died during the past 5 years, either the grandparent or a legal guardian who is a US citizen) may apply to naturalize the child upon proof of the following:

 - At least one of the child’s parent is (or, at the time of his death, was) a US citizen by birth or naturalization;

-- The US citizen parent has (or, at the time of his death, had) been physically present in the U.S. or in its outlying possessions (OLP) for at least 5 years and that at least 2 of these 5 years occurred after his 14th birthday, or at the time of his death had a US citizen parent who had been physically present in the US or in its outlying possessions (OLP) for at least 5 years and that at least 2 of these 5 years occurred after his 14th birthday;
+- The US citizen parent has (or, at the time of his death, had) been physically present in the U.S. or in its outlying possessions (OLP) for at least 5 years and that at least 2 of these 5 years occurred after his 14th birthday, or at the time of his death had a US citizen parent who had been physically present in the US or in its outlying possessions (OLP) for at least 5 years and that at least 2 of these 5 years occurred after his 14th birthday.
+If the child’s parent does not meet the physical presence requirement, the child may rely on the physical presence of his U.S. citizen grandparent to meet the requirement.
+The officer must verify that the citizen grandparent is a U.S. citizen at the time of filing.
+If the grandparent has died, the grandparent must have been a U.S. citizen and met the physical presence requirements at the time of his or her death;

 - The child is under 18 year old;